MikeHopcroft/data-flow/documentation/SPECIFICATION2.md

 With this in mind, implementations should emphasize a defense-in-depth approach.
 Some considerations follow:
 * It would be unwise to rely on Javascript's eval function, as this exposes the entire capability of Javascript.
 * Running Javascript in a sandbox is not enough.
 Many sandboxes have vulnerabilities and there may be cases where the values returned from the sandbox are able to cause unintended behavior inside the host environment.
 * To decrease the surface area of attacks, it probably makes sense to limit parameter names used in object literals and by the dot operator to disallow special names like `__prototype__` and `toString` and anything that is not an `own` property.
 This is a challenging problem because it is hard to get a definative list of special properties.
-One might also consider basing the implementation on a dictionary type like the JavaScript Map, instead of relying on objects.
+One might also consider basing the implementation on a dictionary type like the JavaScript Map, instead of relying on native Javascript objects.
 The nice thing about the dictionary is that it only contains the symbols that the evaluator stored.
-* It may be beneficial to restrict functions to only reside values bound in the `Context`.
+* It may be beneficial to restrict functions to only reside in values bound in the `Context`.
 This restriction would prevent functions from being passed as parameters or stored in data structures that are returned from an evaluation.
+* It may be beneficial to serialize/deserialize data structures moved across sandbox boundaries.

 ## Note on Use vs Return
 This approach can be extended for iterative scenarios, where the result of the `Plan` evaluation is returned to the original LLM for further processing.
 One way to do this is to add a `use` keyword that is a counterpart to the `return` keyword.